OxyContin sustained-release tabletsPronunciation

 - OxyContin sustained-release tablets may cause constipation.
 Talk with your doctor or pharmacist about using a stool softener or laxative to prevent constipation.
 It is also important to maintain a diet adequate in fiber, drink plenty of water, and exercise to prevent constipation.
 If you become constipated while taking OxyContin sustained-release tablets, talk with your doctor or pharmacist.

 - Do NOT take more than the prescribed dose or use for longer than prescribed without checking with your doctor.

 - Tell your doctor or dentist that you take OxyContin sustained-release tablets before you receive any medical or dental care, emergency care, or surgery.

-- Use OxyContin sustained-release tablets with caution in the ELDERLY; they may be more sensitive to its effects, especially breathing problems.
+- Use OxyContin sustained-release tablets with caution in the ELDERLY; they may be more sensitive to its effects, especially severe breathing problems.

-- OxyContin sustained-release tablets should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in children have not been confirmed.
+- OxyContin sustained-release tablets should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.